Machine-Readable AI Disclosure for Every Email Your Agent Sends

 The reputation_hash is a SHA-256 hash of the sending mailbox's reputation metrics at send time.
 It lets a verifier confirm that the reputation data has not been altered after the fact, without exposing the raw reputation scores in the header.

-How do I disable AI disclosure for a human-operated mailbox?
+Can I disable AI disclosure for a mailbox?

 What is canonical JSON serialization and why does it matter?